TomKrauss/pks-edit/README.md

 # PKS Edit

-The famous arcade times text editor from Pahlen & Krau√ü.
+The famous arcade times text editor from Pahlen & Krauﬂ.

 ## Features

-The editor contains only some basic features compared to modern text editors such as Ultra Edit:
+The editor contains only some basic features compared to modern text editors such as `Ultra Edit`:

 - search & replace with options like regular expression matching
 - search & replace in multiple files
 - compare files
+- syntax highlighting
 - sort files
 - follow cross references in code (requires a tag file - e.g. created using ctags)
 - auto-indentation and formatting